prateekgoelmzn/CodingPrep/README.md

 ## Day-4 (19/06/2021)
 ### Some question tricks
-#### Kth Smallest Element in a BST | LeetCode - 230
+#### 1. Kth Smallest Element in a BST | LeetCode - 230
 Approach:
-* the fact that inorder traversal on BST gives values of nodes in increasing order.
+* The fact that inorder traversal on BST gives values of nodes in increasing order.
-* so using above fact. we can do inorder traversal on BST along with it we have to store traversed node in a list.
+* So using above fact. we can do inorder traversal on BST along with it we have to store traversed node in a list.
-* now return k-1 index element from the list, it is our ans.
+* Now return k-1 index element from the list, it is our ans.
 ```java
 class Solution {
     List<Integer> list;